AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/upgrade-platform-sdks/tabs/analytics-comparison.md

 MobileCore.setPrivacyStatus(MobilePrivacyStatus.UNKNOWN);
 ```

-The syntax and usage examples for `getPrivacyStatus` are:
+The syntax and usage examples for the `getPrivacyStatus` API are:

 ```java
 // syntax